How Do You Factor X 2 4

 Conclusion

-In summary, while x² + 4 cannot be factored using real numbers due to its lack of real roots and a negative discriminant, it can be elegantly factored using complex numbers as (x - 2i)(x + 2i).
+Boiling it down, while x² + 4 cannot be factored using real numbers due to its lack of real roots and a negative discriminant, it can be elegantly factored using complex numbers as (x - 2i)(x + 2i).
 Understanding the role of complex numbers in factorization broadens our mathematical toolkit and allows us to solve a wider range of problems.
 This knowledge is invaluable in advanced mathematics and various scientific and engineering disciplines.